 Customized Portfolios

-In 1999*, we formed the Asset Allocation Committee (AAC) to provide value through a “heads together” approach to developing asset allocation recommendations.
-Our team of experienced analysts and portfolio managers scrutinizes economic, political and market events around the globe, both gradual and sudden, and then identifies what we think are the best opportunities across all asset classes to be represented in your portfolio.
+The CIBC Private Wealth Asset Allocation Committee (AAC) provides value through a collaborative approach to developing the firmâs asset allocation guidelines and recommendations.
+Our team of highly experienced, core investment and relationship management professionals scrutinizes economic, political and market events around the globe, both gradual and sudden, and then identifies what we think are the best opportunities across all asset class, global geographic regions and funds to be represented in your portfolio.
+We do not subscribe to a market timing approach to investing, but rather, we emphasize a long-term horizon that is also flexible, allowing us to make modifications that are intended to add value to your portfolio over time.
+Our goals are to:

 - Preserve capital